RebekahKoon/Spellchecker/README.md

 # Spellchecker
-Created a spellchecker using a hash map.
+As a final project, created a spellchecker using a hash map.